apache/druid/docs/content/Design.md

 As far as a comparison of systems is concerned, Druid sits in between PowerDrill and Dremel on the spectrum of functionality.
 It implements almost everything Dremel offers (Dremel handles arbitrary nested data structures while Druid only allows for a single level of array-based nesting) and gets into some of the interesting data layout and compression methods from PowerDrill.

 Druid is a good fit for products that require real-time data ingestion of a single, large data stream.
 Especially if you are targetting no-downtime operation and are building your product on top of a time-oriented summarization of the incoming data stream.
 Druid is probably not the right solution if you care more about query flexibility and raw data access than query speed and no-downtime operation.
-When talking about query speed it is important to clarify what “fast” means, with Druid it is entirely within the realm of possibility (we have done it) to achieve queries that run in single-digit seconds across a 6TB data set.
+When talking about query speed it is important to clarify what "fast" means, with Druid it is entirely within the realm of possibility (we have done it) to achieve queries that run in single-digit seconds across a 6TB data set.

 ### Architecture

 Druid is architected as a grouping of systems each with a distinct role and together they form a working system.
 The name comes from the Druid class in many role-playing games: it is a shape-shifter, capable of taking many different forms to fulfill various different roles in a group.

 The node types that currently exist are:

-\* **Compute** nodes are the workhorses that handle storage and querying on “historical” data (non-realtime)
+* **Compute** nodes are the workhorses that handle storage and querying on "historical" data (non-realtime)
-\* **Realtime** nodes ingest data in real-time, they are in charge of listening to a stream of incoming data and making it available immediately inside the Druid system.
+* **Realtime** nodes ingest data in real-time, they are in charge of listening to a stream of incoming data and making it available immediately inside the Druid system.
 As data they have ingested ages, they hand it off to the compute nodes.
-\* **Master** nodes act as coordinators.
-They look over the grouping of computes and make sure that data is available, replicated and in a generally “optimal” configuration.
+* **Master** nodes act as coordinators.
+They look over the grouping of computes and make sure that data is available, replicated and in a generally "optimal" configuration.
-\* **Broker** nodes understand the topology of data across all of the other nodes in the cluster and re-write and route queries accordingly
+* **Broker** nodes understand the topology of data across all of the other nodes in the cluster and re-write and route queries accordingly
-\* **Indexer** nodes form a cluster of workers to load batch and real-time data into the system as well as allow for alterations to the data stored in the system (also known as the Indexing Service)
+* **Indexer** nodes form a cluster of workers to load batch and real-time data into the system as well as allow for alterations to the data stored in the system (also known as the Indexing Service)

 This separation allows each node to only care about what it is best at.
 By separating Compute and Realtime, we separate the memory concerns of listening on a real-time stream of data and processing it for entry into the system.
-By separating the Master and Broker, we separate the needs for querying from the needs for maintaining “good” data distribution across the cluster.
+By separating the Master and Broker, we separate the needs for querying from the needs for maintaining "good" data distribution across the cluster.

 All nodes can be run in some highly available fashion.
 Either as symmetric peers in a share-nothing cluster or as hot-swap failover nodes.